ElizabethSamuel-MSFT/skype-docs/Skype/AppSDK/SkypeAppSDK.md

 ---
-title: Skype for Business App SDK (elementText)
+title: Skype for Business App SDK
 description: Introduction to the Skype for Business App SDK ms.date: 07/03/2024
 ---